bhuvnesh179/PayMate/README.md

 ### Project Overview

-This project is a basic version of PayTM, a popular digital wallet and payment system.
+This project is a basic version of Transaction WebApp, a popular digital wallet and payment system.
 The application is built using modern web technologies and follows a full-stack development approach.

 ### Technologies Used